MET4L-DS/miniPharma/srs.md

 #### 3.3.1 Description

-The system shall suggest alternative medicines when a requested medicine is out of stock, based on chemical composition and therapeutic equivalence.
+The system shall suggest alternative medicines when a requested medicine is out of stock, based on chemical composition and similarity index for medicine.

 #### 3.3.2 Functional Requirements